ambatimaya-hue/pm25-breast-cancer-analysis/README.md

 r = -0.4136542
 This represents a moderate negative correlation, suggesting that counties with higher average PM2.5 concentrations tended to have lower recorded breast cancer incidence rates in this dataset.
 The analysis produced a p-value below 0.05, indicating that the observed correlation was statistically significant according to the significance threshold used in the analysis.
-These findings rejected the original hypothesis that higher county-level air pollution would be associated with higher breast cancer rates.
+These findings did not support the original hypothesis that higher county-level air pollution would be associated with higher breast cancer rates.

 ## Discussion